 Try adding Wi-Fi Access points

-If you’re internet is slower in certain areas of the house, look into Wi-Fi Access points (APs), which boost Wi-Fi signal where it is weak or non-existent.
+If your internet is slower in certain areas of the house, look into Wi-Fi Access points (APs), which boost Wi-Fi signal where it is weak or non-existent.

 For best performance, look for APs with: